 ENT Specialists use a lot of equipment to diagnose an issue and to provide treatment.
 For instance, a microscope to look into ear canals and eardrums.
 There are also telescopes (both flexible and rigid endoscopes) to look into the ear canals, nose, oral cavity and the throat (vocal cords).
 We can use many different instruments to clean ear canal wax impaction, infection with pus, and to remove other foreign bodies.

 Which medical problems will an ENT specialist encounter most often?

 In adults, I typically see ear infections, ear canal eczema, wax impaction, ear pressure problems (with flights and diving), impaired hearing, tonsillitis, nasal obstruction, sinusitis, nasal allergy, throat infection, hoarse voice (or loss thereof).
 I also treat more severe problems such as head and neck cancers.

-What are the most common ENT problems found in children?
+What are the most common ENT problems for children?

 The most common problems for children are: ear infections (Otitis media and externa), nasal obstruction, nasal allergy, snoring and obstructive sleep apnea, tongue tie, tonsillitis, enlarged adenoids, neck lumps, voice problems, vocal cord nodules, speech delay, hearing problems, as well as foreign bodies that are stuck in the ears, nose and/or throat.